Empower Recovery with OSHAA 30-Hours Professional Diploma

-Dual diagnosis, the co-occurrence of mental health disorders and substance use issues, presents one of the most complex challenges in the fields of healthcare and support services.
-The OSHAA 30-Hours Professional Diploma in Management and Treatment of Dual Diagnosis offers a professionally structured programme that equips participants with the skills and knowledge necessary to understand, assess, and manage this multifaceted condition effectively.
+Dual diagnosis—the co-occurrence of mental health disorders and substance use issues—presents one of the most complex challenges in healthcare and support services.
+The OSHAA 30-Hours Professional Diploma in Management and Treatment of Dual Diagnosis equips participants with the knowledge and skills needed to understand, assess, and manage these multifaceted conditions effectively.

 OSHAA 30-Hours Professional Diploma in Management and Treatment of Dual Diagnosis